Magnetic field-temperature competition and quantum criticality in a strange metal: Materials and Methods

 \subsection{Sample characterization and preparation}

-{\CeCoIn} has tetragonal crystal structure with a unit cell described by lattice parameters $a = b = 4.61~\text{\AA}$ and $c = 7.55~\text{\AA}$, containing one formula unit \cite{Moshopoulou2002}.
-The molar (as well as f.u.) volume of \CeCoIn\ is 96.6~cm$^3$/mol, the molar mass $140 + 59 + 115\times5 = 774$~g/mol and mass-density \cite{Moshopoulou2002} is 8.04 g/cm$^3$.
-A \CeCoIn\ single crystal was cleaved into an approximately cuboid shape of dimensions $50(2)\, \times25(2)\, \times20(2)$ $\mu$m$^3$ (0.25~nmol(f.u) or 0.20\,$\mu$g mass).
-The sample mass estimate was checked to be within the approximately 10\% spread of specific heat measurements in References~[\onlinecite{Movshovich2001, Ikeda2001, Sparn2002, An2010, Kim2009, Lengyel2002}] over the temperature range from 0.6~K to 2~K (see {\SuppFigZeroField}).
-The sample was mounted on a calorimeter platform \cite{Tagliati2012,Willa2017,Khansili2023} using a thin layer of Apiezon-N grease.
+The single crystals of CeCoIn$_5$ were grown at Tata Institute of Fundamental Research (TIFR), Mumbai using the flux melt method with indium as excess flux.
+The phase purity of these crystals was confirmed by the energy-dispersive X-ray (EDX) analysis. {CeCoIn$_5$} has a tetragonal crystal structure with a unit cell described by lattice parameters $a = b = 4.61~\text{\AA}$ and $c=7.55~\text{\AA}$, containing one formula unit~\cite{Kalychak1989, Moshopoulou2002}.
+The molar (as well as f.u.) volume of CeCoIn$_5$ is 96.6~cm$^3$/mol, the molar mass $140 + 59 + 115\times5 = 774$~g/mol and mass-density~\cite{Moshopoulou2002} is 8.04 g/cm$^3$.
+As grown, the single crystals of CeCoIn$_5$ have flat-platelet-like morphology, parallel to the $ab$-plane.
+For the thermal impedance measurements, a single crystal platelet was cleaved into an approximately cuboid shape of dimensions $50(2)\, \times25(2)\, \times20(2)$ $\mu$m$^3$ (0.25~nmol(f.u) or 0.20\,$\mu$g mass).
+The sample mass estimate was checked to be within the approximately 10\% spread of specific heat measurements in References~\cite{Movshovich2001, Ikeda2001, Sparn2002, An2010, Kim2009, Lengyel2002} over the temperature range from 0.6~K to 2~K (see {\SuppFigZeroField}).
+The sample was mounted on a calorimeter platform~\cite{Tagliati2012,Willa2017,Khansili2023} using a thin layer of Apiezon-N grease.